 Smart and sophisticated, navy and teal blues are the warmer way of embracing on-trend dark hues.
 They also have a luxurious feel – and for very good reason.
-‘Historically, blue was a colour that was one of the most expensive to produce and spoke of the wealth and extravagance of the homes it appeared in,’ explains David Mottershead, managing director of Little Greene.

 By contrast, sea blues and duck egg blues are all calm and serenity, making them the perfect antidote to our 24/7 lives.
 You don't need a home by the sea to enjoy them, though they do work best with simple Shaker and country style furniture in whites and very pale timbers.

 1. Invigorate your space with sky blue